alexandevall/billogram/README.md

 It is also possible to test creating and getting codes:
 To test creating codes: python3 test/create_codes.py
 To test getting a code: python3 test/get_code.py.
 Note!
-This get codes you need to enter a valid discount-id as the last parameter in the get_code function in test/get_code.py.
+You need to enter a valid discount-id as the last parameter in the get_code function in test/get_code.py.
 A valid discount-id is any filename found in database/Discount.
 If there are no files in database/Discount, start by creating codes.